Generalized Nash Equilibrium Problems with Mixed-Integer Variables: Jointly Constrained GNEPs

 As another example for restrictive-closed GNEPs we revisit Example~\ref{exa: Atom}. \begin{example}[continued] Assume that the weights $d_{ij} = 1$ are equal to one for all $i\in N$, $j \in E$.
 Then $X\subseteq \{0,1\}^{n\cdot m}$ and thus by Corollary~\ref{cor: nobadsets}, we're dealing with a restrictive-closed GNEP.
 Subsequently Theorem~\ref{thm: JointConst} shows that we can define $I^\conv \in \mathcal{I}^\conv$ as a jointly convex GNEP w.r.t.~any set $X^\conv$ fulfilling~\eqref{eq: PCthm}.
-Concerning the cost functions of $I^\conv$, we observe that the cost functions $\pi_i, i\in N$ are quasi-linear, i.e.~they allow for convexified cost functions as in Definition~\ref{GenSet}.\ref{enum:QL2}..
-This is due to the fact that $X_i(x_{-i}) \to \R, x_i \mapsto \pi_i(x_i,x_{-i})$ is linear for all $x_{-i} \in\dom X_i$ and $i \in N$.
+Concerning the cost functions of $I^\conv$, we observe that the cost functions $\pi_i, i\in N$ are quasi-linear, i.e.~they allow for convexified cost functions as in Definition~\ref{GenSet}.\ref{enum:QL2}.
+This is due to the fact that $X_i(x_{-i}) \to \R, x_i \mapsto \pi_i(x_i,x_{-i})$ is linear for all $x_{-i} \in\dom X_i$ and $i \in N$ which can be verified by the following description: